Is Tioga Recreation Area Free?

 What ages and skill levels are the MTB trails suitable for?

-Tioga has trails for all ages and skills levels, from little kids' strider bikes to double-black diamond trails.
+Tioga has trails for all ages and skills levels, from kids and entry-level riders to experts looking for big jump lines and double-black diamond trails.

 Where should I report trail maintenance needs?